 In 1983 Bob and Cynthia Holzapfel took over the management of the company.
 Plant-based recipe books continued to be one of BPC’s principal genres, including Jo Stepaniak’s The Uncheese Cookbook (1994), which broke ground by providing some of the first vegan alternatives to dairy products.
-Dietitians Brenda Davis and Vesanto Melina coauthored the first edition of the go-to book on plant-based nutrition, Becoming Vegan, in 1995, which has now evolved into two volumes: Becoming Vegan: Express Edition and Becoming Vegan: Comprehensive Edition.
+Dietitians Brenda Davis and Vesanto Melina coauthored the go-to book on plant-based nutrition, Becoming Vegan in 1995, which has now evolved into two volumes: Becoming Vegan Express Edition and Becoming Vegan Comprehensive Edition.
 When the raw-food movement blossomed, BPC combined forces with sprouting pioneer Steve Meyerowitz to distribute Sproutman Publications titles.
-We branched further into alternative and natural health solutions, which led to the creation of our Healthy Living imprint.